MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data.md

 ---
-title: Upgrading the Database
+title: Upgrading the Data to in Single-Tenant Deployment
-description: This article describes the tasks required for upgrading from the earlier versions of database to Dynamics 365 Business Central. ms.custom: na ms.date: 10/01/2020 ms.reviewer: na
+description: This article describes the tasks required for upgrade the data when you have a single-tenant deployment. ms.custom: na ms.date: 10/01/2020 ms.reviewer: na